The Keller Funnel™

 Does the Keller Funnel Work With All Types of Gel Implants?

-The Keller Funnel works with both smooth and textured implants.
+The Keller Funnel works with all brands of silicone implants.

 For more information: